bcgov/cas-ciip-portal/docs/all-views-inventory.md

 ### Application Certification page `/certifier/certify`\*

 Displays the detailed data submitted in the application to be certified and provides a signature interface with legal disclaimer (displayed in a scrollable area) that is agreed to when certifying the application.
 A link is provided to expand the disclaimer text as full page in a new tab.
 The signature interface can be used by clicking and dragging the pointer within the signature box, or by uploading a signature image.
-The application can be downloaded as PDF.

 \* Required query parameters:
 - `applicationId`